afpineda/OpenSourceSimWheelESP32/src/QualityControls/UnitTests/NimBLEimplTest/README.md

    --GO--
    ```

-19. Before a minute elapses, pair and connect with the device using the bluetooth controls in your computer.
+3. Before a minute elapses, pair and connect with the device using the bluetooth controls in your computer.
-20. Output must match:
+4. Output must match:

    ```text
    *** CONNECTED ***
    ```

-21. Open "SimpleHidWriter.exe".
+5. Open "SimpleHidWriter.exe".
 Locate `Device VID=501D` in the top area, and click on it.
-22. You should see continuous report lines starting with `RD 01`.
+6. You should see continuous report lines starting with `RD 01`.
 Ignore them.
 Click on `Clear` from time to time.
-23. Enter `02` at field `ReportID`.
+7. Enter `02` at field `ReportID`.
-26. Enter `FF FF 01 FF` at fields below `ReportID`.
+8. Enter `FF FF 01 FF` at fields below `ReportID`.
-27. Click on `Set Feature` , then on `Get Feature`.
+9. Click on `Set Feature` , then on `Get Feature`.
-28. Must show the following line: `RD 02  00 01 01 00`.
+10. Must show the following line: `RD 02  00 01 01 00`.
-29. Enter `01 00 80 FF` at fields below `ReportID`.
+11. Enter `01 00 80 FF` at fields below `ReportID`.
-30. Click on `Set Feature` , then on `Get Feature`.
+12. Click on `Set Feature` , then on `Get Feature`.
-31. Must show the following line: `RD 02  01 00 01 00`.
+13. Must show the following line: `RD 02  01 00 01 00`.

+### Part 7: HID report ID 3

 32. Enter `03` at field `ReportID`.
-29. Enter `00 00 00 00` at fields below `ReportID`.
+29. Enter `00 00 00 00 00 00 00 00` at fields below `ReportID`.
 33. Click on `Set Feature` , then on `Get Feature`.
-34. Must show the following line: `RD 03 03 00 00 00`.
+34. Must show the following line: `RD 03 51 BF xx xx xx xx 07 00`.
+Ignore `xx`.